-Description: In reading a record from a source input file or macro library file, an error was detected by the file system.
-For example, a line containing more than 132 characters was encountered.
-This message may also indicate that a device problem exists or a source file or a macro library is corrupted.
+The file system detected an error while reading a record from a source input file or MACRO library file.
+For example, it found a line containing more than 132 characters.
+This message can also indicate a problem with a device, a corrupt source file, or a corrupt MACRO library.

-Suggested User Response: Make sure all input lines do not exceed 132 characters.
+Make sure all input lines do not exceed 132 characters.
 Check input file specifications for errors.